-- Hepatitis B x 3 vaccinations over a 6 month period and a blood test is then taken 6-8 weeks after the third dose, to check that the vaccinations have worked.
-Please note that the Hep B vaccination programme from the initial first vaccination to blood test upon completion, takes 8 months.
+- Hepatitis B x 3 vaccinations over a 6 month period.
+A blood test is then taken 6-8 weeks after the third dose, to check that the vaccinations have worked.
+Please note, the Hep B vaccination programme from the initial first vaccination to blood test upon completion, takes 8 months.

 - Also required is Polio & Tetanusè Rubella, Measles or MMR x 2 è BCG è Varicella Zoster, and evidence of chicken pox or vaccination x 2, or blood test to confirm immunity.

 - Blood tests are required for Hepatitis B and also for Measles, Rubella and Chicken Pox if there is no evidence in the students medical records.
 Immunisations are compulsory and are required for clinical placements.

 |HEPATITIS B (3 DOSES)

 ||This can take up to 8 months to complete

 ||Required at the end of the immunisation period to confirm immunity